 What protection is given to a musical recording?

-How to record companies seek to protect the copyright in musical works?
+How do record companies seek to protect the copyright in musical works?

-- If I download music illegally will I be likely to be prosecuted?
+If I download music illegally will I be prosecuted?